lgmorand/aks-workshop/_entries/02-07 challenge7.md

 Answer the following questions:

-- What is the average CPU usage ?
+- What is the average CPU usage?
-- How much RAM memory is allocated ?
+- How much RAM is allocated?
-- How much disk space is used ?
+- How much disk space is used?
-- How much inbound traffic ?
+- How much inbound traffic?
-- How much outbound traffic ?
+- How much outbound traffic?
-- What is the total amount of available memory in the cluster ?
+- What is the total amount of available memory in the cluster?

 {% collapsible %}